-The guest feedback from yesterday’s City of Melbourne Women in Business Lunch at the Town Hall has been overwhelmingly positive.
+The guest feedback from the City of Melbourne Women in Business Lunch at the Town Hall has been overwhelmingly positive.

-As a community, we’re over the ‘talk’ and want practical strategies to help turn the dial towards gender equality.
+As a community, we’re over the ‘talk’ and want practical strategies to help turn the dial towards diversity.

 The Champions of Change: strength and value from diversity panel included business leaders who are equality champions within their own sphere of influence.